-Seed collection and propagation of your own native plants is worth considering as costs are likely to be lower.
+Growing your own plants is a useful way of getting to know them better.
+When you collect seed and propagate your own native plants, costs are likely to be lower.
 Ideally, the best 'eco-sourcing' of seed is from vegetation already existing in your gully.
 If there aren't enough trees and shrubs in your gully providing seed, contact Hamilton City Council who will advise you on where you can collect seed and will give the permission to do so.
 See the 'Seed Collection and Propagation of Native Plants' table in the Appendices for more information.